Moderately Confused by Jeff Stahler for September 18, 2023

 5. Hammy

-TMMILLER Premium Member 12 months ago
+TMMILLER Premium Member about 1 year ago

 My previous life the kids were in a private school.
 Mandatory 100 hours volunteer service for every parent.
 I didn’t offer 100 hours but I did pressure wash the entire school sidewalks, parking lot, building and covered play area.